 We live in an era where the surroundings are brimming with data.
-Today, accurate data analytics is critical for any business to stay on a competitive edge and get more insight into the consumer’s lifestyles and industry’s changing trends.
-Predictive analytics can help organizations identify trends using their existing data for more accurate planning, forecasting, and better decision making.
-It can help organizations identify future risks, unseen opportunities and predict the future for the better.
+Today, accurate data analytics is critical for any business to stay on a competitive edge and get more insight into the consumer’s lifestyles and the industry’s changing trends.
+Predictive analytics can help organizations identify trends using their existing data for more accurate planning, forecasting, and better decision-making.
+Data analytics reports can help organizations analyze and evaluate business processes.

 Every company wants to foresee whether the demand for their goods will increase in future, whether the property they are developing will depreciate or appreciate in future or what would be the estimated profit on their newly—launched fragrance.
 Using the power of predictive analytics, they can better predict all this information with a minimal error margin.

 In the retail industry, using predictive analytics, companies can analyze the behavior of their customers.
 It can help companies gain insights that were never possible before.
 For example, identifying the trends and preferences of high-value customers, their motives behind making a purchase at your store, their buying patterns and identifying the best channels to market them.
 Predictive analytics in retail can help retailers provide personalized in-store services using their consumers’ buying and browsing history collected from point of sales, loyalty cards, in-store sensors, and CCTV cameras.

 2. Predictive analytics In Insurance

 The insurance industry can harness the power of predictive analytics for better pricing and risk anticipation, identifying high-risk clients and clients with a high risk of cancellation or maybe customers who require extra attention.
 By using data collected from various data sources and applying predictive analytics algorithms on it, insurers can better identify the risk of fraud associated with any claim.
 The data can be collected using agent interactions, telematics, customer interactions, smart homes, and social media to predict future risks and opportunities and have better relations with clients.